BryceStevenWilley/BryceStevenWilley.github.io/_pages/3-now.md

 ---
-#layout: page
+layout: page
-#title: Now
+title: Now
-#front-page: true
+front-page: true
-#permalink: /now/
+permalink: /now/
 ---

-# What I'm doing (updated roughly monthly)

-Last updated May 7th, 2022.

 ## What is this?

 It's a now page: what I'm focused on at the moment, both professionally and personally.
 It's what I'd tell on old co-worker if we met up for a 30 minute lunch.
 Inspired by [Derek Sivers](https://sive.rs/nowff).
+Trying to keep it updated at least monthly.

+Last updated May 7th, 2022.

 ## Professional